NikkaLuna/Java-OOP-Multithreading-Docker/README.md

 *This screenshot shows the Docker Desktop interface with the running container and the Landon Hotel application accessible via `localhost:8080`.
 It demonstrates the successful containerization and deployment of the application using Docker.*

-## Requirements & Development Process

-- **Localization & Internationalization**: I modified the Java backend to support both English and French, complying with Canadian language laws.
-- **Currency Display**: I updated the front end to show reservation prices in USD, CAD, and EUR.
-- **Time Zone Conversion**: I implemented a Java method for converting times between ET, MT, and UTC, specifically for live presentations at the Landon Hotel.
-- **Docker & Cloud Deployment**: I built a Dockerfile for the entire application, including all modifications, and detailed the process for deploying the application to cloud services.

 ## Usage

 1. **Clone and Setup**: Clone the project from GitHub and set it up in your preferred IDE.